AI-ELka/AI-ELka/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on a research project titled "Robustness of High-Dimensional Deep Learning Models".
-- 🌱 I'm eager to contribute to cutting-edge solutions and am particularly interested in statistics, machine learning, and solving real-world problems.
+- 🌱 I'm eager to contribute to cutting-edge solutions and am particularly interested in statistics, optimization, machine learning, operations research, data-driven decision-making and solving real-world problems.
-- 👯 I enjoy helping others unlock their potential.
 - 📚 Lifelong learner committed to staying on the forefront of technological advancements.